Bank tax: Country-by-Country report on European OECD countries which implemented bank tax

-The global debate about whether and how taxation should be used to stabilize the financial sector and raise revenue to partly cover the costs associated with recent and possible future crises was sparked by the financial crisis of 2007-2008.
+The global debate about whether and how taxation should be used to stabilize the financial sector and raise revenue to partly cover the costs associated with future crises was sparked by the 2008 financial crisis.

 To European OECD countries which implemented bank taxes belong Austria, Belgium, France, Greece, Hungary, Iceland, the Netherlands, Poland, Portugal, Slovenia, Sweden, and the United Kingdom.
-Of all these countries, which implemented the levy after the 2007 – 2008 financial crisis, Greece is the only exception, in that Greece implemented the bank levy in 1975.
+Of all these countries, which implemented the levy after the 2008 financial crisis, Greece is the only exception, in that Greece implemented the bank levy in 1975.
 The majority of countries base their bank tax on a measurement of liabilities or assets.
 Some countries, however, have chosen a different tax base.

 Financial stability contributions as of 2021

 In 2011 the bank tax was implemented in Austria and based on a measure of total liabilities net of equity and insured deposits.
 Tax is rated between 0.024% - 0.029%.

 In case of Belgium, the bank tax is measured on various tax bases depending on the size of institution, risk, and destination of tax payments.
 It was implemented in 2012 and the tax rates are varying.

 France implemented the bank tax in 2011 and taxes the minimal amount of capital required to meet the regulatory requirements.
 Tax rate is 0.0642%.

-Greece presents an exception, in that the bank levy was implemented before the 2007-2008 financial crisis, in 1975.
+Greece presents an exception, in that the bank levy was implemented before the 2008 financial crisis, in 1975.
 The value of the credit portfolio is taxed with the tax rate 0.12%-0.60%.

 In 2010 the bank tax was implemented in Hungary, levied on a measure of assets net of interbank loans, with tax rate 0.15%-0.20%.

 Iceland implemented the bank tax in 2011 and tax is levied on total debt with tax rate of 0.145%.

 The tax rate in the Netherlands ranges from 0.033% to 0.066% and taxes the total amount of liabilities net of equity and insured deposits.
 The tax went into effect in 2012.

 Poland represents another of the exception, in that the bank tax was implemented in 2016.
 Tax rate is 0.44% and is levied on a total value of assets.

 Portugal levies the bank tax on various bases with tax rates ranging from 0.01% to 0.11%.
 The tax went into effect in 2011.

 Slovenia levies the bank tax on a measure of total assets and has a tax rate equal to 0.10%.
 The tax was implemented in 2011.

 The bank tax in Sweden was implemented in 2015 and taxes the total amount of liabilities net of equity and insured deposits with tax rate of 0.05%.

 In case of the United Kingdom the tax rate ranges from 0.05% to 0.10% and taxes the total amount of liabilities net of insured deposits.
 The tax went into effect in 2011.